nfm808/antisocially-arranged-words-html-wireframes/README.md

 ## Wire-frames for Antisocially Arranged Words

-Series of html wireframes for the planning phase of a full stack application adaptation of the Cards Against Humanity️ ®️ card game.
+Series of html wire frames for the planning phase of a full stack application adaptation of the Cards Against Humanity️ ®️ card game.

 ### Views